Where to Escape the Crowds in the Lakes

 Whether you want to get your walking boots on and explore nearby sights such as Brothers Water, or just relax in the country’s third-highest pub, the Kirkstone Pass Inn, you can be guaranteed a spot of peace and quiet up here.

-While it’s one of the bigger lakes in the area, Ennerdale has remained relatively unspoilt, due to its remote location to the west of the National Park, as well as the lack of a public road up to it, but this means that its one of the most peaceful spots to visit.
+While it’s one of the bigger lakes in the area, Ennerdale has remained relatively unspoilt.
+This is due to its remote location to the west of the National Park.
+As well as the lack of a public road up to it, but this means that its one of the most peaceful spots to visit.

-Be prepared though, the only way to get to it is from the A0586 to the north, which can be quite a long journey if you’re travelling from the centre or south of the Lake District.
-In addition, there are no facilities at the lake when you do arrive, with just a small village, Ennerdale Bridge, located about one and a half miles away.
+Be prepared though, the only way to get to it is from the A0586 to the north.
+This can be quite a long journey if you’re travelling from the centre or south of the Lake District.
+Also, there are no facilities at the lake when you do arrive.
+Just a small village, Ennerdale Bridge, located about one and a half miles away.

-So named as it is situated across the sands from Morecambe Bay, Grange is an old Edwardian tourist resort with a lot of old fashioned charm, especially in its many independent shops and cafes.
+Grange is an old Edwardian tourist resort with a lot of old fashioned charm.
+Especially in its many independent shops and cafes.
+So named as it is situated across the sands from Morecambe Bay.

 Other notable landmarks include the clocktower and the ornamental duck pond and gardens, all with lovely views over the bay.

-The furthest east of the area’s Lakes, Haweswater is actually a reservoir which provides water to Manchester and it is usually quiet because it can be quite difficult to get to.
+The furthest east of the area’s Lakes, Haweswater is actually a reservoir which provides water to Manchester.
+It is usually quiet because it can be quite difficult to get to.

 There’s just one road that passes by the lake, from Askham to the north and Shap to the east, so you won’t have too many fellow visitors.

-You’ll have to leave the car behind and carry on by foot for the best views, and the Kentmere Horseshoe is a popular local walk, which is one of the longest and most remote in the Lake District.
+You’ll have to leave the car behind and carry on by foot for the best views.
+The Kentmere Horseshoe is a popular local walk, which is one of the longest and most remote in the Lake District.

 Slightly easier walks include toward Wet Sleddale, or the town of Shap, with its 12th-century abbey.